Swiss VAT: the essentials

 The VAT registration is done on the official website of the Federal Tax Administration.
 For your registration it is necessary to bring the following documents:

-Once the various forms have been filled out and sent in, you may receive a call from the AFC before you are subject to VAT.
+Once the various forms have been completed and sent in, you may be contacted by the FTA before being registered for VAT.

 You will then receive confirmation of your registration and your first VAT deduction code directly at home.